Do you think your affair partner has some narcissistic traits?

 8. You’re on a constant roller coaster of emotions.

+Your affair partner was charming AF in the beginning!
 Does this sound familiar?
 When you first met your affair partner, he went above and beyond and pulled out ALL the stops to reel you in.
 It probably almost felt like a fairytale, right?

 According to Suzanne Degges-White, a professor of Counselling at Northern Illinois University, overwhelming someone with adoration and flattery that makes them feel extremely attractive is called Love Bombing and it’s a classic narcissistic trait.
 They use tools like flattery and non-stop attention to make you believe they are pretty much the perfect partner.
-And they are so skilled at this manipulation that it lowers all your inhibitions and makes you doubt that little, niggly voice in your head and heart that tries to tell you that something just ain’t right.

-In the beginning, maybe your affair partner did or said things that nobody else had ever said or done before.
-Maybe he gave you gifts or compliments or helped you out with something you needed help with.
-Maybe his words and actions lifted you up so high that you felt like it was nothing you’d ever experienced (and perhaps thought you would never experience again).
 Maybe he made you feel extraordinarily beautiful or he made you feel like your opinion mattered and he valued your insight.
 Perhaps he even told you that nobody else had ever made him feel the way that you did.

 A common manipulation by a person who has narcissistic tendencies in relationships, is to remind you constantly of how good you are together (even, as Dr. Degges-White says, “…when you suspect that you really aren’t”).
 She warns that this is often the first sign of a potential abuser and someone who will try to exercise control over you.

-People with strong narcissistic tendencies often pull the victim card and often present other versions of a story that simply aren’t true (or, maybe they are true, but they leave out the full truth to make themselves sound poor and pitiful) so you’ll feel sorry for them AND take their side.
+People with strong narcissistic tendencies often pull the victim card and often present other versions of a story that simply aren’t true (or, maybe they are true, but they leave out the full truth to make themselves sound poor and pitiful), so you’ll feel sorry for them AND take their side.

 Remember, they are manipulative, so they will do and say things that convince you that they are the person being wronged or hurt or mistreated and they’ll do it in such a convincing way that your heart will probably go out to them.
 The stories will leave you feeling like you want to help him, you want to rescue him, or you want to be there for him through his pain.
 This kind of powerplay move creates a false sense of trust between you and leads you to believe that you share healthy vulnerability.